phetsims/phet-info/doc/core-description-options.md

 * listType ('ordered' or 'unordered')
 * punctuationStyle (`null`, 'comma', or 'semicolon') - prefer `null` unless you need punctuation to change with the number of items
 * Each item in the list can be a string or a string Property, with changing visibility.

+## VEGAS

+### ChallengeScreenNode
+* accessibleChallengePrompt - A leading prompt for the game challenge.
+* accessibleAnswerSummary - A summary of the revealed answer.

+### InfiniteStatusBar
+* accessibleMessageStringProperty

+### LevelSelectionScreenNode
+* accessibleIncludeOptionsDescription

+### LevelSelectionButton
+* accessibleBriefLevelName